 While MTHFR plays a large role in proper function of the brain and body, the good news is that the effects of the mutated gene can be overcome with a methylated form of B9.

 At Infinity Wellness Center we offer the MTHFR genetic testing.
 Our doctors have seen huge healing strides when the MTHFR defect/s are supported.
 Both Dr. VanNoy and Dr. Wards have tested positive for mutations and their personal journeys have led them to get on the right supplements to heal themselves.

-Our doctors has studied under leading methylation and genetic doctors including Dr. Kendal Stewart and Dr. J Dunn, who’s work is based on genetic research done by Amy Yasko, PhD.
-She is passionate about learning the latest technology used for genetic analysis and epi-gentics using functional nutrition.
-She offers genetic SNP (defect) testing in her practice, or can use the 23andme.com data to analyze where genetics may be the underlying issue with her patients.
-With this knowledge, she was able to get on the right supplements to heal herself and now is passionate about helping others do the same
+Our doctors have studied under leading methylation and genetic doctors, including Dr. Kendal Stewart and Dr. J Dunn, whose work is based on genetic research done by Amy Yasko, PhD.
+They are passionate about learning the latest technology used for genetic analysis and epi-genetics using functional nutrition.
+Infinity Wellness Center offers genetic SNP(defect) testing and also offers interpretation of the 23andme.com data (prior to September 2017) to analyze where genetics may be the underlying issue with our patients.

 Many offices charge thousands to test the MTHFR gene defects.
-We offer Genetic Testing in our office with the analysis for $705.00 through Genomix Labs.
-This it the preferable lab as it is the most time and cost effective.
-This test includes 55 possible SNPs, including both MTHFR SNPs.
+We offer Genetic Testing in our office with the analysis for $705.00 through GXSciences.
+This comprehensive test includes 55 possible SNPs, including both MTHFR SNPs.
 Click here to order your kit.

 To learn more about our lab listen to a podcast on Genetic Testing.